makrai/notes/abend17-sem-repr-survey-acl.md

 * geographical information systems or robotic navigation
 * Spatial Role Labeling (Kordjamshidi+ 2012)
 * SpaceEval (Pustejovsky+ 2015)
-  * identification and classification of places, paths, directions and mo- tions, and their relative configuration
+  * identification and classification of places, paths, directions and motions, and their relative configuration

 ## Discourse Relations

 * For example, the leaving and the giving events are sometimes related through `CONCESSION` _engedmény_, evoked by “although”
-* [useful but overlooked for] summarization, machine translation and information extraction (Webber and Joshi, 2012)
+* useful but overlooked for summarization, machine translation and information extraction (Webber and Joshi, 2012)
 * resources
   * Penn Discourse Treebank (PeDT; Miltsakaki+ 2004)
-    * classifies the relations between [discourse units]
+    * classifies the relations between discourse units
       * hierarchical, closed category set
       * high-level relation types like TEMPORAL , COMPARISON and CONTINGENCY and
       * finer-grained ones such as JUSTIFICATION and EXCEPTION